charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 ---

-## Naive Linear Combination of Candidate Masks
+## Linear Combination of Candidate Masks

 - Simple weighted linear combinations of 3-5 fixed candidate masks (eg. past 5 tokens, past 10 tokens, one-hot encoding of tokens, etc.)
 - Coefficients are tunable parameters
-- L1 penalty so coefficients are not extremely large and so that we can interpret which attention masks are significant
+- L1 penalty so coefficients are not extremely large and allows us to interpret which attention masks are significant

 ---